school-of-data/GIS-curriculum/kenya/module6/module6.md

 Figure 6.8: Select by Expression builder dialogue

-3. One Clinic is selected.
+3. Four Clinics are selected.
 You can see the selection highlighted in yellow.
-The selected clinic is also highlighted in the attribute table.
-Now we know there’s only one clinic with an emergency facility in Pampanga province.
+The selected clinics are also highlighted in the attribute table.
+Now we know there are four clinics with wheelchair facility in Kiambu county.

 ![alt_text](media/selected-canvas.png "image_tooltip")